Buffalo Lawn Care Tips – How to look after your Buffalo turf in Australia…

 In the cool season grasses we commonly have rye and fescue grasses.

-With the warm season grasses there are many including the different soft leaf Buffalo (St Augustine) grasses, Queensland Blue Couch (this is a totally different grass to your garden variety Green Couch turf grass), Couch / Green Couch (also known as Bermuda grass in North America), Kikuyu Turf, Zoysia and so on.
+With the warm season grasses there are many including the different soft leaf Buffalo (aka St Augustine in America) grasses, Queensland Blue Couch (this is a totally different grass to your garden variety Green Couch turf grass), Couch / Green Couch (also known as Bermuda grass in North America), Kikuyu Turf, Zoysia and so on.

 Buffalo and Queensland Blue Couch differ from all the other Warm Season Grasses in that they are built only with above ground runners known as Stolons.
 On the other hand, green couch, kikuyu and zoysia grasses are built with both above ground runners (Stolons) and below ground runners (Rhizomes).

 Originally, Buffalo grass (Stenotaphrum secundatum) was the old hard leaf variety.
 Back then, it was the only Buffalo variety available.
 However, since the 1970s, turf farmers have experimented and delivered more desirable Buffalo turf grasses.
-These varieties including Sir Walter Buffalo (which is the best Australian bred Buffalo) have a softer leaf and are more tolerant of shade than the other turf grasses.
+These varieties including Sir Walter Buffalo (the first real successful Aussie bred Buffalo, after a short sprint by Shademaster) have a softer leaf and are more tolerant of shade than the other turf grasses.

-In our experience as Lawn Care contractors, we believe Sir Walter Buffalo stands “head and shoulders” above all the other Buffalo varieties due to its tolerance of herbicide sprays and its superior green colour in Winter.
+In our experience as Lawn Care contractors, we believe Sir Walter Buffalo and all the Aussie Buffalo varieties stand “head and shoulders” above all the American Buffalo varieties due to their tolerance of herbicide sprays and its superior green colour in Winter.

 When spraying for broadleaf weeds (including clover, bindii, dandelions, etc) in Buffalo turf you need to use the selective herbicide with the main Active Constituents being 200g/L Bromoxynil and 200g/L MCPA.